 Developmental biology examines the initiation and construction of organisms, from fertilization through hatching or birth.
 Evolutionary change via developmental processes will be explored.
-Offered every other spring semester (odd years).
+Offered as needed.
 Three hours of lecture and two hours of lab.
 Prerequisite: BIO 110.

 BIO 320 Genetics 4 Semester Hours